Peanut Butter & Jelly Baos

 5g vegetable shortening or lard, softened at room temperature

 250g peanut butter, I like the chunky type but smooth works too

 Pour half of the water in a bowl, add in a tablespoon of sugar and stir until the sugar dissolves.
 Sprinkle in the active dry yeast, and let it hydrate for 5-10 minutes until it starts to bubble.

 Meanwhile, add the flour, baking powder, and the rest of the sugar into the bowl of a mixer.
 Then, add in the yeast mixture and the rest of the water, and knead with the dough hook on low speed for 5-7 minutes, until a smooth dough forms.
+Add in the vegetable shortening and knead for a further 1-2 minutes, until the dough turns glossy all throughout!
 If you find that the dough sticks excessively to the sides of the bowl, add in a tablespoon or two of flour and knead it a little more.
 When the dough is done mixing, cover the bowl with a kitchen towel, and leave it at room temperature to proof for 30-45 minutes, until it doubles in size.

 Once the dough is done proofing, knock it down, and weigh out the dough into 40g balls.
 Then, knead the dough a little and press it down to make sure there are no large air bubbles trapped within the dough.
 Then, on a well-floured surface, roll out the dough with a small rolling pin until it becomes a circle measuring 4-inches across.
 Fill the dough with roughly ¾ tablespoon of peanut butter, and 1 teaspoon of jelly or jam.
 Then fold up the edges of the dough so the filling is tightly enclosed inside.
 (Here’s a useful demo for wrapping baos.)